-- 1. A completed and signed international student application form with an application fee of \$50 - An original financial statement of support demonstrating sufficient funding for one full year of study - 3.
+- 1. A completed and signed international student application form with an application fee of \$35 - An original financial statement of support demonstrating sufficient funding for one full year of study - 3.
 High school transcripts, and college/university transcripts (if applicable)

-4. Advanced placement on Whatcom Community College's English placement exam, or completion of the intensive English as a Second Language -Academic program
+4. Advanced placement on Whatcom Community College's English placement exam, or completion of the intensive English courses